digitalbutter/vagrant-precise64/README.md

 $ vagrant plugin install vagrant-hostsupdater
 ```

 Bring up the Vagrant virtual machine.
-This will initialize the virtual machine, bootstrap it, and provision it using Chef.
+This will initialize the virtual machine, bootstrap it, and provision it.

 ```
 $ vagrant up